PTE MocksMock Practice Tests

 The hybrid model: AI + human review

 Since the August 2025 update, Pearson has introduced a hybrid scoring approach for seven question types.
 The AI and a human expert independently score the response.
 If they disagree beyond a threshold, a second human reviewer makes the final call.
+This is a significant shift from the PTE Core vs PTE Academic debate.

 The tasks most likely to receive human review are the content-heavy ones: Describe Image, Retell Lecture, Essay, and Summarise Written Text.
 Borderline, unusual, or potentially templated responses are flagged for review.

 Critically, heavily templated responses are now penalised by up to 30% of the score.
 The AI detects “rhythmic monotony” — the robotic cadence that comes from memorised scripts.
 Structured, strategic answers are still rewarded; robotically recited templates are not.
+Use our score predictor to estimate how template penalties might affect your result.

 Sources: Wings Education, Careers360.